Azure/azure-saas/src/Saas.Identity/Saas.Permissions/readme.md

 ![image-20230112001210631](assets/readme/image-20230112001210631.png)

-> Tip: After the first run, the access token is cached for the duration of it's life time, so if you try and run the request for a second time, it will be much faster.
+> *Tip*: After the first run, the access token is cached for the duration of it's life time, so if you try and run the request for a second time, it will be much faster.

 ## How  to Deploy SaaS Permissions Service API to Azure

 A [GitHub Action](https://github.com/features/actions) is provide for deploying the SaaS Permissions Service API to the Azure App Service that was provisioned .

-> Info #1 The GitHub Action is defined by a YAML file located in the `./.github/workflows` directory.
+> *Info #1*: The GitHub Action is defined by a YAML file located in the `./.github/workflows` directory.
 >
-> Info #2: During the deployment of the Identity Foundation, an [OIDC Connection](https://learn.microsoft.com/en-us/azure/app-service/deploy-github-actions?tabs=openid) was established between your Azure resource group and your GitHub repo.
+> *Info #2*: During the deployment of the Identity Foundation, an [OIDC Connection](https://learn.microsoft.com/en-us/azure/app-service/deploy-github-actions?tabs=openid) was established between your Azure resource group and your GitHub repo.
 This connection enables GitHub action to push updates directly to your Azure App Service in the Azure Resource Group.
 Leveraging a [OIDC Connection](https://docs.github.com/en/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect), is the recommended authentication method for automating deployment.
 OIDC offered hardened security without the need to managing and keeping safe secrets or passwords.

 ### Setting up for deployment